 So Thanksgiving is just around the corner and with it comes all things cranberry.
 I remember when I was a kid and Mom would open that can of cranberry jello and flop it on a plate.
 Needless to say hardly anyone would partake of that gorgeous beauty.
 Well cranberry jello salads have come a long long way since then.
 This Cranberry Jello Salad combines slow simmered cranberries, crisp apples, fresh pears and buttery sweet pecans in a festive cherry jello mold.

 Are you entertaining this holiday season?
 If so, yeah for you!
 I absolutely love entertaining!
 I love everything about it from the planning, invitations, cooking, food styling to the final stage of hosting.
 This Cranberry Jello Mold will make an awesome addition to your holiday buffet table.
 It is so pretty and festive.

 Are you hosting the Thanksgiving extravaganza?
 This beauty can be made a couple of days in advance and stored in the fridge until a few minutes before serving.
 You can even decorate around the edges with candied cranberries and bay leaves.
 Do NOT use holly leaves as they are poisonous!

-Cranberries are high in vitamin C, vitamin A, and vitamin K. Read up on it at Dr. Axe Cranberries: Benefits, Recipes and Nutrition Facts You need to put this beautiful delectable jello salad on your holiday list and enjoy the complements of your guests.
+Cranberries are high in vitamin C, vitamin A, and vitamin K. You need to put this beautiful delectable jello salad on your holiday list and enjoy the complements of your guests.